EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 There are a lot of people named Travis, but the one we care about today is named [Travis CI](https://travis-ci.org/).
 Travis lets you run your tests on every push and every pull request, so you'll quickly know whether your tests are failing.
 Turns out that this isn't too hard to set up!

-1. Set up a Travis account on [travis-ci.org](https://travis-ci.org/) by signing in with GitHub.
+1. Set up a Travis account on [travis-ci.org](https://travis-ci.org/).

 2. Visit [your profile](https://travis-ci.org/profile), find your repository and switch it to "on".

-3. Create a file called `.travis.yml` in the root of your project and add the following to it:
+3. Create a file called `.travis.yml` in the root of your project and add the following to it, which will test your code on Node version 14:

         language: node_js
         node_js:
-          - "0.10"
+          - "14"

 4. Add that file to GitHub (add, commit, and push).